tigera-solutions/cc-aks-zero-trust-workshop/README.md

 - [Github](https://github.com/tigera-solutions/)
 - [Discuss](https://discuss.projectcalico.tigera.io/)

+> [!NOTE]
-> **Note**: The examples and sample code provided in this workshop are intended to be consumed as instructional content.
+> The examples and sample code provided in this workshop are intended to be consumed as instructional content.
 These will help you understand how Calico Cloud can be configured to build a functional solution.
 These examples are not intended for use in production environments.